douglasgreen/outlines/computing/computer_programming/code_reviews.md

 3. Code Structure and Architecture:

     -   Is the code well-structured and organized?
-    -   Does it follow the project\'s architectural patterns?
+    -   Does it follow the project's architectural patterns?

 4. Performance: